 Know where your keys, wallet, purse, and important papers are, and keep them where you can grab them quickly.

 Essential documents include social security cards for you and your children, birth certificates for you and your children, driver’s license/identification card, passports for you and your children, work permits, or green card.

 If you can do so safely, you may want to take other items: vehicle title, diplomas, professional licenses, photos, and personal belongings.

 If you cannot take the originals of the documents without your abuser becoming suspicious, make copies and leave them with a friend or family member.

 Prepare for a situation where an abuser might hide essential supplies and prohibit you from leaving home to access essential supplies.

 If you or your children have prescription drugs, keep an extra monthly dosage with a family or friend.

 Pay attention to how much is left of the food and products you use regularly.

 Place some cash in a safe place or give it to someone you trust.

-Dial 2-1-1 (option 6) for information on COVID-19 and local community resources on health care, utilities, food, housing, and more.
+Dial 2-1-1 (option 6) for information about community resources on health care, utilities, food, housing, and more.